its-your-favorite/Fancy/README.md

 Remove odd numbers from a list:
 - .reject("%2")

+### So how do I use it

+So simply create a fancy array from any array
+- var sampleFancyArray = new FancyArray([1,2,3]);

+Now underscore functions that normally take an array as a parameter can be called on the object.
+- sampleFancyArray = sampleFancyArray.map(function(x) { return x + 1;});

+Also, you can create functions from strings as you would in Oliver Steele's Functional.js library:
+- sampleFancyArray = sampleFancyArray.map("+1"); //same as above

+Also, there are FancyObjects, which are the same thing, but used on javascript objects.
+- var sampleFancyObject = new FancyObject({a: 1, b:3, c: 2});
+- sampleFancyObject.keys(); // ['a', 'b', 'c']

+FancyArrays are extensions of arrays and thus should usually be interchangeable with arrays.
+The cases when they aren't (json serialization, .concat) you can convert back to an array with .toTrueArray()
+So please checkout underscore documentation and http://osteele.com/sources/javascript/functional/ .

 ###Don't ask me:
  * How's this different than using underscore and functional js?
   * more concisce